Tanmay-coderr/data_visualizer/readme.md

 ```bash
 pip install pandas matplotlib seaborn
 ```
-## Instructions
+## Instructions to run the script
-1.Make sure to change the address of you csv file in the programme before running the code.<br>
+1.Run the script using Vscode.<br>
+2.Enter the path of your dataset(an example dataset is given).<br>
-2.After the first window is displayed, close the window and the next chart will be automatically displayed.
+3.After the first window is displayed, close the window and the next chart will be automatically displayed.